Acknowledgements

 Western Australia Memorial

 The memorial for Western Australian Forgotten Australians was held on 10 December 2010 and stands on the grassed area in front of the Western Australian Museum’s Jubilee Building, Perth Cultural Centre, James Street, Perth.
 The memorial titled ‘Unfolding Lives (Chatterbox)’ was created by local artist Judith Forrest and was modelled on a children’s fortune telling game made of folded paper, it shows the lines as if from an old exercise book, and the corners and flaps bear the words of Forgotten Australians themselves about their experiences and their present situations.
-On 8 May 2023, a rededication ceremony of the Western Australian Memorial for Forgotten Australians was hosted by Tuart Place in collaboration with Government of Western Australia, Department of Justice.

 Tasmania Memorial